Stuwert/blog/src/posts/how-to-leave-well.md

 ---
-title: Leaving on a High Note: Build Bridges While You Leave Your Team
+title: "Leaving on a High Note: Build Bridges While You Leave Your Team"
 date: 2023-03-05
 tags: [engineering, emotions, team-dynamics, exiting, leadership]
 description: Reflecting on successful and unsuccessful team exits, and what I learned from them.